tahaet/Driving-Vehicles-License-Department/README.md

 # Driving and Vehicles License Department Application

-This WinForms application is designed for managing driving and vehicle licenses within a department.
-It is developed using C# .NET Framework 4.8 and utilizes SQL Server for data storage.
-ADO.NET is employed for database connectivity.
+WinForms application designed for managing vehicle licenses issuing and maintaining.
+It is developed using C# .NET Framework 4.8 and utilizes SQL Server for data storage and ADO.NET for database connectivity.

 ## Features